 The main hall of Castle McDuck wasn’t based on a real castle but rather the grand hall of Camelot as it appears in Hal Foster’s long-running medieval epic Prince Valiant.

 That Scrooge started his career shining shoes was not an invention of either Barks or Rosa but Vic Lockman, who wrote “The Invisible Intruder,” first published in Uncle Scrooge 44 (August 1963).
 Barks did do the art for that story.

-Carl Fallberg later established it was his Number One Dime Scrooge earned shining shoes in “Getting That Healthy, Wealthy Feeling,” first published in Uncle Scrooge 50 (July 1964) with art by Tony Strobl.
+Carl Fallberg later established Scrooge earned his Number One Dime shining shoes in “Getting That Healthy, Wealthy Feeling,” first published in Uncle Scrooge 50 (July 1964) with art by Tony Strobl.
 This story would sometimes be republished under the title “Chairman of the Bored”.

 Rosa never gives years in his stories, for fear it might confuse younger readers, except in the miniature portraits on the cover.
 The first, of 10 year-old Scrooge, is dated 1877, which means he was born in 1867.

 “The Horseradish Story” had established Seafoam’s golden teeth as a family heirloom.
 “Heirloom Watch,” first published in Uncle Scrooge 10 (June-August 1955), also introduced a silver watch.
 Rosa has Fergus and his brother Jake bequeath both to Scrooge at the end of The Last of the Clan McDuck, when the by now 13 year-old boy sails for America to reunite with his other uncle, Angus “Pothole” McDuck.